GENI-NSF/geni-tools/README-omni.txt

      omni.py -a pg-gpo -o -p myPrefix \
              createsliver myslice resources.rspec
 }}}
+ * Reserve resources, installing all slice members' keys on the new nodes, but not any users listed in `omni_config`.
+{{{
+     omni.py -a ig-gpo --useSliceMembers --ignoreConfigUsers \
+             createsliver myslices resources.rspec
+}}}

 Note:
 The request RSpec file argument should have been created by using